grafana/grafana-operator/documentation/multi_namespace_support.md

 # Support for multiple namespaces

 The operator can import dashboards from either one, some or all namespaces.
 By default it will look for dashboards in all namespaces.
 This is done by setting the `--scan-all` flag.
-The default for `--scan-all` is `True` meaning that dashboards from all namespaces will be reconciled in the Grafana CR, if this isn't desired behaviour for project specific purposes this flag needs to be set to `False` or a namespace/namespaces have to be specified with `--namespaces` for the desired namespaces to be watched for Grafana CRs.
+The default for `--scan-all` is `True` meaning that dashboards from all namespaces will be reconciled in the Grafana CR, if this isn't desired behaviour for project specific purposes this flag needs to be set to `False` and a namespace/namespaces have to be specified with `--namespaces` for the desired namespaces to be watched for Dashboard CRs.

 The `Grafana` and `GrafanaDataSource` resources do not support multiple namespaces and are only reconciled if created in the operators namespace.